Adult Behavioral Health

 Dialectical Behavior Therapy (DBT)

-The Olmsted County DBT Program is a nationally certified intensive outpatient program that serves adult men and women.
-Dialectical Behavior Therapy (DBT) is an evidenced-based practice shown to be the most effective form of treatment available for reducing suicide and self-injury and improving the quality of life for persons with Borderline Personality Disorder and/or other mental health diagnoses.
+The Olmsted County DBT Program is a state certified intensive outpatient program that serves adult men and women.
+Dialectical Behavior Therapy (DBT) is an evidenced-based practice shown to be the most effective form of treatment available for reducing suicide and self-injury and improving the quality of life for persons with borderline personality disorder and/or other mental health diagnoses.

 The program combines DBT with coordinated community support services with the goal of reducing the need for hospitalization and increasing the individual’s ability to participate in community living.